annarsama/PropertyValues-Prediction/README.md

 # Property Values Prediction

-This is the final project for a Machine Learning lesson from **Master 2 SISE** at the _Université Lumière Lyon 2_.
+This is the final project for a Machine Learning lesson from **Master 2 SISE** (Data Science) at the _Université Lumière Lyon 2_.
 The aim of this project was to build an application using Dash to predict property values.
 Here, there is only a Jupyter Notebook with steps we followed to analyse the data.
 The app is available [here](https://github.com/LeoGondouin/ML_Python) (and more information regarding this project).

 ## App Folder 🖥️